 The diversity within entrepreneurship is reflected in the research interests and activities of the members of this group.
 These include SME insolvency and turnaround, gender and entrepreneurship and entrepreneurship in development; rural, family and institutional entrepreneurship,research exploring the causal link between entrepreneurship and small firm growth, as well as open innovation in SME's, high growth firms, firms' dynamic processes of assembling and integrating knowledge for sustainable competitive advantage, creativity and vitality in organisations, benevolent leadership, creativity, design thinking, and social innovation.

-Their research outputs appear in Small Business Economics, Journal of Small Business Management, Long Range Planning, The Sociological Review, Entrepreneurship & Regional Development, Gender, Work & Organization, Family Business Review, Regional Studies, Journal of Business Ethics, Journal of Environmental Management, Journal of Business Research and the International Small Business Journal.
+Their research outputs appear in Environment and Planning A, Small Business Economics, Journal of Small Business Management, Long Range Planning, The Sociological Review, Entrepreneurship & Regional Development, Gender, Work & Organization, Family Business Review, Regional Studies, Journal of Business Ethics, Journal of Environmental Management, Journal of Business Research, Production Planning & Control, International Journal of Human Resource Management and the International Small Business Journal.

 S&E members working in the International Business area are Professor Naresh Pandit and Dr Feng Wan.
 Research topics include liability of foreignness, firm specific advantages, emerging market multinational enterprises, and industrial clustering with applications in media and financial services.